viamrobotics/docs/docs/installation/prepare/rpi-setup.md

 {{% alert title="Note" color="note" %}}

 If you already have a 64-bit Linux distribution installed on your Pi, you can skip ahead to [installing `viam-server`](/installation/install/linux-install/).
-To check whether the Linux installation on your Raspberry Pi is 64-bit (required for running viam-server):
-`ssh` into your Pi and then run `lscpu`.
+To check whether the Linux installation on your Raspberry Pi is 64-bit (required for running viam-server), `ssh` into your Pi and then run `lscpu`.

 Example output: